IHDE-Alliance/ISTP_metadata/ISTP_Info_From_Mission_Docs.md

    .
    .
    END VARIABLE = name
-   Where data in science units are provided it is required that metadata sufficient to describe that data for science use is provided.
+   Where data in science units are provided it is required that metadata sufficient to describe that data for science use is provided.
 The following metadata are required whenever meaningful.
    VALUE TYPE This identifies the data type and is necessary for conversion from the ascii entry.
 Allowed values are: